davidwhogg/GaiaAlerts/README.md

 ## License
 All code in this project is released under an open-source license.
 See the file `LICENSE` for more information.

+## Acknowledgements
+This is an academic project; please cite us if you use this code.
+Additionally, if you use the data in any scientific publications, there are acknowledgment and citation requirements from the *Gaia* Mission.
+Obey!